ssss-sfu/merch-store/README.md

 ## Admin Dashboard

+The dashboard can be access through `/dashboard` in the url bar

 ### Changing the admin credentials

 There is one admin user that will be added when the database is seeded initially.
 To change the credentails, update the